ahmad-crossplatform/XamarinFormsPageFactoryPOC/README.md

 If you have multiple pages that can be produced with the Pagefactory then you will basically remove view code for these pages .

 - **Flexibility**
 The flexibility gets higher, you can change a feild on a page from one type to another type only by change the decorating attributes , you can change the order of the fields but just changing the order of the properties.
-Adding new feilds is easier and quicker.
+Adding new feilds is easier and quicker. ??
+Really.... is this quicker then adding a element on a view or the same?

 - **More focus on logic**
-When you get to focus only on the viewmodel , the business logic will get more focus by the developer than if there was a view presenting the view model , where the developer should make sure that  the bindings are correct and if everything is in the right order
+When you get to focus only on the viewmodel , the business logic will get more focus by the developer than if there was a view presenting the view model , where the developer should make sure that  the bindings are correct and if everything is in the right order ??
+Is this a pro? to make an application lose focus on design?

 - **Fewer human errors**
-Of course when our pages are generated automatically it means that less human interaction is required and thus fewer errors from the developers .
+Of course when our pages are generated automatically it means that less human interaction is required and thus fewer errors from the developers.

 ### Cons